theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.0.5

+Create tag step and close milestone step in build spec now uses access token to authenticate to server for flexibility and consistence reason.
+Please edit relevant build specs to specify appropriate access tokens for these two steps, otherwise they will fail

 # 8.0.0

 Project site published via public site step in build spec now can be publicly accessible.
 Previously it is only accessible to users able to access the project